FuelLabs/sway-applications/react-sway-counter/README.md

 let newValue = await contractInstance.submit.get_counter();
 ```

-In a React app, we can leverage this data access just like any other function:
+In a React app, we can leverage this method access just like any other function:

 ```javascript
 const App = () => {